ahrenagatep/Data-Structures-Final-Project/README.md

 # D.S.
 Final Project: YourFitnessTracker

 **YourFitnessTracker** is a fitness application and my final project for my Data Structures class.
 It uses 7 data structures to manage workout routines, calorie tracking, and user profiles efficiently.
-The application features a user-friendly interface powered by JavaSwing and FlatLaf for an aesthetically pleasing dark mode.
+The application features a user-friendly interface powered by JavaSwing and FlatLaf library for a pleasing dark mode.

 ## Features
 - Create personalized fitness plans tailored to individual goals.
-- Track calories and log workouts with intuitive input methods.
+- Track calories and log workouts through input methods.
 - Search and customize exercises using binary search trees.
 - Manage fitness data using robust data structures for performance and scalability.